transbioZI/dsMTLBase/README.md

 ## Install an DataSHIELD server

 The complete document for describing the installation of DataSHIELD server from scratch was [here](https://opaldoc.obiba.org/en/latest/admin/installation.html).
 Alternatively, to test dsMTL functions, one could dowload a [well-configured DataSHIELD server](https://data2knowledge.atlassian.net/wiki/spaces/DSDEV/pages/931069953/Installation+Training+Hub+-+DataSHIELD+v6.1) and install locally using Virtualbox.
-This resource was provided by DataSHIELD  team including several tutorials about the installation, configuration and usage of DataSHIELD.
+This resource was provided by DataSHIELD  team including several tutorials about the ** installation, configuration and data management ** of DataSHIELD.
 A quick test of dsMTLBase installation is possible based on [opal test server](https://opal-test.obiba.org).
 This is the open server for testing new DataSHIELD functions, thus it is not so stable. (username: administrator, password: password)

 ## Install dsMTLBase